IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 The IETF LLC shall respond to such requests within a reasonable period, typically within 90 days, and shall publicly publish information about the request and the corresponding response and/or result.

-## Community Consensus and Grant of Authority

-The IETF is a consensus-based group, and authority to act on behalf of the community requires a high degree of consensus and the continued consent of the community.
-After a careful process of deliberation, a broad-based community consensus emerged to house the administration of the IETF within the IETF LLC as a disregarded entity of the Internet Society.
-This document reflects that consensus.

 ##  Termination and Change

 Any major change to the IASA 2.0 arrangements shall require a similar level of